quantumjim/soft_information_decoding/README.md

 ```

 ### Rebuild C++ Parts
-If you wish to change C++ parts, even if the soft_information_decoding package is in editable you need to rebuild it using the following command:
+If you wish to change C++ parts, even if the soft_information_decoding package is editable you need to rebuild it using the following command:
 ```bash
 pip install .
 ```